How long have you been doing this?

 Where are you based?

-Dalston in east London - Will Self once amusingly re-titled it Dullston, but it's actually quite fun & "happening".
+Dalston in east London.
 To a large extent mine is a traveling job - bookings for Mr Sketchum take my Thermos™ and I all across the UK, and occasionally elsewhere.
 I'm all over the place!

 How do we go about booking you?

 Click/tap the screen here for my fees and more booking info.
-Experience is the one thing money can't buy, so feel free (since it is) to pick - what's left of - my brains for my last twenty professional years of it.
+It's an odd job, so feel free (since it is) to ask me questions & pick my brains for my last twenty years of experience - the one thing money can't buy - of doing this for professionally.
 For a quote I'd recommend using the enquiry form (just below), or you can email or simply pick up the phone.

 Do you enjoy your work?